 I have joined the parallel computing laboratory of Prof. Vivek Sarkar!
 My initial research direction will be on the problem of deadlock avoidance.

 I am spending the summer at the University of Kentucky with Prof. Jim Griffioen.
 We are tackling a cross-domain project that combines high-level programming languages with software-defined networking.

 Congratulations to my mentor, Prof. Lydia Kavraki, for winning the Rice University Presidential Mentoring Award!
-Her support has been invaluable to me.

 My undergraduate research at Rice University has been recognized with the James S. Waters Creativity Award and by the Rice Engineering Alumni with the Outstanding Research Excellence Award.

 I am delighted to announce that I have been offered an NSF Graduate Research Fellowship!
 See the Rice CS blog post.